 Presenters: Kimberly Monroe, KM Ergonomics and Peter Budnick, Ergoweb

-This seminar is for practitioners who want more information about several currently popular ergonomics initiatives.
+This workshop is for practitioners who want more information about several currently popular ergonomics initiatives.
 Scheduled topics include: the true benefits and costs of implementing stretching programs; how and when to implement job rotation; determining when sit/stand workstations are appropriate; evaluating alternative seating requests from employees; documenting the impact of psychosocial issues on work; and implementing ergonomics best practice databases.
 The extent to which each of these topics is covered will be dictated by the workshop attendees.
 The instructor will present current ergonomics research and case studies on each topic of interest and facilitate participant discussion, to allow for one to make more-informed decisions on the benefits and costs of these program initiatives.